 - Siren - sounds an alarm when triggered by the Home Automation system, can often also be triggered directly from other devices such as smoke detectors.

-- Door Lock - allows you to control and monitor access to your home or parts of the building.
+- Door Lock - a Smart Lock allows you to control and monitor access to your home or parts of the building.

-- Smart Bulbs and LED Strips - LED bulbs and strips that can be directly wirelessly controlled from your home automation system.
+- Smart LED Bulbs and LED Strips - Smart light bulbs and strips that can be directly wirelessly controlled from your home automation system.

-Sensors monitor your home and report if they detect motion or door opening, or specific values of environmental conditions such as light, temperature, humidity, etc.
+Sensors are Home Automation devices that monitor your home and report if they detect motion or door opening, or specific values of environmental conditions such as light, temperature, humidity, etc.

 Sensors also have an important role to play in making things happen automatically - which is one of the main goals of a Smart Home!